 - Indicates that the battery power is sufficient.
-The green portion represents the remaining charge. - indicates that the battery power is low and needs to be charged.
-The red portion represents the remaining charge. - indicates that the battery is almost depleted and needs to be charged immediately.
-Otherwise, the monitor will automatically shut down soon. - indicates that no battery is installed or the battery has failed. - indicates that the battery is being charged.
+The green portion represents the remaining charge and the numerics in the middle indicates the estimated run time of the battery. - Indicates that the battery power is low and needs to be charged.
+The red portion represents the remaining charge and the numerics in the middle indicates the estimated run time of the battery. - Indicates that the battery is almost depleted and needs to be charged immediately.
+Otherwise, the monitor will soon automatically shut down. - indicates that no battery is installed or the battery fails. - Indicates that the battery is being charged.
 An extra lightning symbol is displayed and the green portion is animated.
+When a battery is charged on a new monitor for the first time, the estimated run time will not be displayed.
+Instead, a percentage indicating the current charge is displayed on the right of the battery symbol.